Unboxed-Software/solana-course/content/close-mint.md

 The `keypair-helpers.ts` file contains some boilerplate for generating a new keypair and airdropping test SOL if needed.

 The `print-helpers.ts` file has a function called `printTableData`.
 This function logs output to the console in a structured fashion.
-The function simply takes any object and is passed to the `console.table` helper available to NodeJS.
-This helper prints the information in a tabular form with the object's keys as columns and values as rows.
+The function simply takes any object and is passed to the `console.table` helper available in NodeJS.
+This helper prints the information in a tabular form, with the object's keys as columns and values as rows.

 ```ts
 import { PublicKey } from '@solana/web3.js'